Dan J. Harkey

 A seller’s carry-back first lien would be paid off on a refinance, but there was insufficient equity to pay off all the first liens.
 The seller agreed to accept a paydown of the net proceeds of the new first and carry a small second for the remainder.

-The pivotal moment in this scenario was the signing and recording a subordination agreement by the first and subordinate lien holders.
+The pivotal moment in this scenario was the signing and recording of the subordination agreement by the first and subordinate lien holders.
 This agreement and the inter-creditor agreement clearly outlined their rights and responsibilities in case of a borrower default, playing a crucial role in the successful transaction.

 Article: